guillon/coveralls-push/README.md

 You can then browse your coverage, here at: https://coveralls.io/jobs/25749502

+Note that one must know the coveralls-push password which is requested for updating the coverages data repository.

-One can push as its own github account login with:
+Alternatively, one can push as its own github account login with:

     $ env COV_USER=<github_login> ./coveralls-push examples-hello.yml
     ...

 In this case the github user must be a collaborator of the coveralls-push repository.

 Refer to github coveralls-push doc at: https://guillon.github.io/coveralls-push